SA police face R14 billion in civil lawsuits, not R7 billion as reportedComments 1

 Researched by Julian Rademeyer

-South Africa’s police minister, Nathi Mthethwa, told parliament last week that civil damages claims totalling R7.1 billion (about US$770 million) had been laid against the South African Police Service (SAPS) in the 2011 to 2012 financial year.
+South Africa’s police minister, Nathi Mthethwa, told parliament in April 2013 that civil damages claims totalling R7.1 billion (about US$770 million) had been laid against the South African Police Service (SAPS) in the 2011 to 2012 financial year.

 The claims covered accidents, cases of assault, shootings and damage to property involving police officers.